 No doubt the Seattle liberals that visited the graves of their ideological saints that Saturday afternoon in June 2012 would be insulted by the idea that walking their modern Via Dolorosa is every bit as religious as the Christian’s walk of Christ’s last journey, the Stations of the Cross.
-But here we traveled in the shoes of liberal heroes, the local worthies that had done their bit for civil rights, for women’s rights, for worker’s rights, and we got to renew our faith in the liberal pieties.
+But here we walked in the shoes of liberal heroes, the local worthies that had done their bit — and even died — for civil rights, for women’s rights, for worker’s rights, and we got to renew our faith in the liberal pieties.
 And as good is nothing without evil, we got to shudder at the environmental sacrilege of a greedy banker and the inhuman heedlessness of a far-away corporation.
 This was religion in everything but name.

 What was the point of religion in the old days: what did it do for society back then?
 Was it merely a question of social control, of the rich oppressing the poor?
 Or was there something else at work?
 For according to Roy Rappaport: “No society known to anthropology or history is devoid of what reasonable observers would agree is religion[.]”4

-Wade does not attempt to answer the question of God’s existence.
+In Faith Instinct Wade does not attempt to answer the question of God’s existence.
 He only attempts to analyze the effects of faith in God on human and social behavior, and investigate the ways of people that belong to religious communities.
 The telling thing, on Wade’s account, is that if religion is universal, as Rappaport argues, then it is likely to be genetic, a wired-in trait that all humans share.
 Normally, evolutionists argue that traits become universal because they have survival value.
-On this view, religion, if it is a universal human trait, must be tied in some way into human survival and flourishing.
+On this view religion, if it is a universal human trait, must be tied in some way into human survival and flourishing.